-pynq.lib.video.AxiVDMA - The video DMA.
+Type pynq.lib.video.AxiVDMA

 This function should be redefined in derived classes to return True if the description matches what is expected by the driver.
 The default implementation always returns False so that drivers that forget don't get loaded for hierarchies they don't expect.